-Many locals believe that this breed was discovered through the breeding of fox terriers, pointers and other indigenous Japanese dogs.
-However, not everyone agrees with this theory.
+Many locals believe that this breed was developed through the breeding of a variety of fox terriers, pointers and other indigenous Japanese dogs.
+However, not every researcher agrees with this theory.

-Historians believe that the ancestors of the Japanese Terrier were brought to the country by the Dutch merchant ships at the Nagasaki port.
-Still, there is no concrete evidence to confirm this theory.
+Rather, historians believe that the ancestors of the Japanese Terrier were brought to the country by the Dutch merchant ships (at the Nagasaki port) sometime in the 17th century.
+Again, there is no concrete evidence to confirm this theory.

 - Early ancestors were used to control vermin population on merchant ships and villages.